 Tips for Decorating Large Spaces

-Storage trunks are not only an attractive accent piece, but they also add versatility.
-A trunk can double as a cocktail table for entertaining, or as a discreet place to stash blankets, magazines, and toys.
+Storage ottomans are not only an attractive accent piece, but they also add versatility.
+A storage ottoman can double as a cocktail table for entertaining, or as a discreet place to stash blankets, magazines, and toys.

-Although it's fun to update a family room with the latest design trends, one should always keep in mind the purpose of this space.
-It is absolutely vital to create a space that is cozy and – above all – practical, so that no one is nervous about a drink being spilled or sticky fingers.
-Add some entertainment – not just the TV and computer – but good old-fashioned family games, jigsaws and photo albums, so that it's an inviting place to be.
+In addition to updating a family room with the latest design trends, one should always keep in mind the purpose of this space.
+It is absolutely vital to create a space that is cozy and – above all – practical, so that no one is nervous about a drink being spilled or sticky fingers, see our article about REVOLUTION FABRICS or other High Performance Fabric brands for more information on these amazing fabrics that can’t stain!
+It’s also fun to add some entertainment – not just the TV and computer – but good old-fashioned family games, jigsaws and photo albums, so that it’s an inviting place to be.

 If you have kids, get them involved in planning your room.
-If the rest of the house is very grown-up, let them add some trendy detailing, such as a shag-pile carpet, an abstract-print wallpaper on one wall, or a beaded curtain strung across the doorway.
-It will end up being everybody's favorite room.
+If the rest of the house is very grown-up, let them add some trendy detailing, such as a new rug, a new wallpaper on one wall, or a new curtains.
+It will end up being everybody’s favorite room.

 Try using the following tips for decorating your large space: